-Audiologists are primary providers of hearing healthcare.
-They hold a Master’s or Doctorate degree in audiology and are regulated by the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
+Audiologists are primary providers of hearing healthcare and are regulated healthcare practitioners.
+They hold a Masters or Doctorate degree in audiology and are regulated by the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
 Audiologists perform hearing evaluations, prescribe hearing aids, and also repair/troubleshoot hearing aids and assistive listening devices.
 Audiologists provide treatment for other hearing-related issues including tinnitus, vestibular function, and cerumen management (ear wax removal).

-Speech-Language Pathologists possess specialized knowledge, skills, and clinical training in the assessment and management of communication and swallowing disorders.
-They hold a Master’s or Doctorate degree in speech-language pathology and are regulated by the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
+Speech-Language Pathologists possess specialized knowledge, skills, and clinical training in the assessment and management of a wide array of communication disorders (speech, language, literacy/reading disorders).
+They hold a Masters or Doctorate degree in speech-language pathology and are regulated by the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
 Speech-language pathologists assess and treat a variety of communication difficulties including cognitive communication disorders, voice disorders, stuttering, literacy, articulation and language delays.
 Speech-Language Pathologists also provide consultation to other professionals (e.g. teachers, occupational therapists), and provide counselling/coaching to caregivers of those with communication delays.

-A Communicative Disorders Assistant (CDA) is support personnel who works under the supervision of a Speech-Language Pathologist and/or Audiologist.
+Communicative Disorders Assistants (CDA) are support personnel who work under the supervision of a Speech-Language Pathologist and/or Audiologist.
 CDAs possess a graduate certificate in combination with various undergraduate degrees or diplomas in areas such as Linguistics, Early Childhood Education, Social Work and Educational Assistants.
-CDAs provide treatment for communication disorders in adults, children, and infants.
+CDAs provide treatment for communication disorders in infants, children and adults.
 They may also perform speech, language, and hearing screenings.